 Rice and Noodle Chicken Bowl (4 NOMs)

 If you can’t make up your mind, have no worries – mixing is allowed.
 Putting purple rice and noodles together, for example, makes for one great bibimbap lunch bowl.
 Their purple rice is so addictive that we ordered it again and again.
-Though this time we wanted to try something new so we added the noodles.
-You aren’t charged extra for ordering two bases and you might just get a bit extra food.
+Though this time, we wanted to try something new, so we added the noodles.
+You aren’t charged extra for ordering two bases, and you might get a bit extra food.
 We went with the standard toppings like carrots, kale, cucumber, red cabbage, cheese, and eggs.
 Never forget an egg when it comes to ordering bibimbap.
 In another bowl creation, we also tried the potatoes, which were great.
-That’s one of the things we like about this place so much: even with so many toppings together, you can still taste everything.
-Everything is portioned the same so no ingredient overpowers the other.
-You might not taste the kale as much since it has a smaller flavor profile, but we eat it more for health reasons than taste.
+That’s one of the things we like about this place so much: even with so many toppings together, and you can still taste everything.
+Everything is portioned the same, so no ingredient overpowers the other.
+You might not taste the kale since it has a smaller flavor profile, but we eat it more for health reasons than taste.
 While we went with the Yum Yum sauce, which is very light and creamy, we also added Cucumber Wasabi for that nice extra kick.
-That might just be one of the best sauces you will ever taste.
-The two sauces go so well together and made the dish so much better.
-Still, everything tastes so good, you might not even need any sauce.
+That might be one of the best sauces you will ever taste.
+The two sauces went so well together and made the dish so much better.
+Still, everything tastes so good, and you might not even need any sauce.
 But we love our sauce!